AstarNetwork/astar-docs/docs/xcm/building-with-xcm/xc-reserve-transfer.md

 3. That message is processed by assets pallet on Shiden, the corresponding amount of `wSBY`s is minted on Shiden
 4. Minted `wSBY` tokens are transferred to the destination account
 5. Some amount is deducted as a payment for execution time

+**Note:** Please keep in mind that everything above is just an example specific to the implementation of two particular parachains.
+XCM does not dictate or impose any restrictions on how to interpret incoming messages, or how to manage derivative assets.
+Other parachains may or may not use `assets` pallet and technically the only thing we can say for sure is that `assets_reserve_transfer` will form a XCM message `ReserveTransferAssets` that would be sent to a remote chain specified by its `parachain_id`.
+Eeverything else is dependent on the remote chain and its logic.

 # EVM precompile